selvasachein/SIH-25006/README.md

 Explore organic or bio-fertilizers where possible to enhance sustainability.

-4. Market Intelligence
+4️⃣ Market Intelligence

 Track real-time commodity prices and demand trends to decide on cropping and sale timing.

 Consider direct-to-market channels or cooperatives to reduce middlemen and increase profit margins.

-5. Technology & Training
+5️⃣Technology & Training

 Stay updated with agri-tech innovations like smart irrigation, remote sensing, and crop simulation models.